Nikorastorm/Nikorastorm/README.md

  I tend to be tabbed out in-game; if you really want my attention, whisper me.
 Please don't take silence as me ignoring you, I'm most likely off-tab or just very tired.

- My statuses are self-explanatory: Online, online ingame - Away, AFK - Busy, busy!
+ My statuses are self-explanatory: Online, active - Away, offtab - Busy, AFK!

  I may not befriend you if you're a VERY dry chatter, unfortunately - I try my best to be very expressive through my text and I just get a lil bored talking to people constantly saying "k" 'n shit